indfulness is a word we hear thrown around, but what does it mean and why should you try it?

 Getting your dose of daily Om is important to mindfulness.
 Meditation often brings to mind images of people sitting serenely in Lotus Pose, holding their hands in a Mudrah and chanting.
 While that is classic meditation, you don’t have to be a yogi to do it.

 In fact, most people avoid meditation, or think that they’re bad at it because they “can’t stop thinking.”
 That’s NOT TRUE.
+There are many of kinds of meditation you can try, and you don't have to stop thoughts from happening to make them work for you.

 True meditation is the art of mindfulness.
 Meaning that it’s not about stopping thoughts from happening-- that is, after all, the brain’s natural function-- it’s about recognizing when that happens and simply observing it without getting caught up in it.